msakuta/SqScripter/VC2015/sqscripter-test/doc/reference/Creep.rst

    :param RoomPosition to: the destination to search path to.

-   Search the path to the destination and stores it into internal buffer of this Creep.
+   Search the path to the destination using A* path finding algorithm and stores it into internal buffer of this Creep.
    Returns ``true`` if the path was found, ``false`` otherwise.
+   You can subsequently call :js:func:`Creep.followPath` to move one step towards the destination.

+   Note that path finding can be expensive in terms of CPU load, so you may want to call it only once in a while.
+   However, you will need to call it periodically because the situation (location of other RoomObjects) can change over time and the Creep may need to adapt to the new situation.

 .. js:function:: Creep.followPath()

    Move this Creep so that it follows the last searched path with :js:func:`Creep.findPath`.
+   Returns ``true`` if the next move is not blocked.

+   If ``true`` is returned, it also pops the last element of internal path array, which means calling this function periodically will eventually bring this Creep to the destination, given that the path is not blocked by another moving object.